mnemonic-bit/CommandLineEditors/README.md

 $> dotnet add package CommandLineEditors
 ```

-You will need an instance of the editor, because the editor holds a history of what
+To use the command line editor you will need an instance of an editor, because the editor
-the user typed, to make it available throught the up and down-arrow keys.
+holds a history of what the user typed, to make old entries available throught the up and
+down-arrow keys on the key-board.

 Here is a small program which repeatedly reads a single line from the console until
 the user enters an empty line: